Trump meets Malaysia PM under investigation

 Washington (CNN)Malaysia's prime minister visits President Donald Trump at the White House on Tuesday seeking a dose of legitimacy amid a US Justice Department investigation into his finances.

 Trump hopes to find a leader who can become a dependable ally in Asia, but the visit makes for awkward timing.
-The criminal probe into Prime Minister Najib Razak centers around billions of dollars in assets the US claims were acquired using a government fund and laundered through American firms.
+The US Justice Department criminal probe into Prime Minister Najib Razak centers around billions of dollars in assets the US claims were acquired using a government fund and laundered through American firms.
 Razak denies any wrongdoing.

 Last month, the Justice Department shifted its focus from seizing the disputed assets -- including real estate, art, jewelry and movie rights -- to a criminal investigation into the money used to purchase them.
 The US asserts the money was stolen from the 1Malaysia Development Berhad (1MDB), a state investment fund that Razak founded.